 This version is quick to make and most of the things can be found in the garden or at your local coop, with the exception of the saffron and lily bulbs, which are optional.
 In the summer when it's warm, I tend to eat light food like this, a filet of fish or a small piece of meat, with usually nothing more complicated than a simple pan sauce.

-I made this in the heart of salmon season when I was on a healthy fat kick, but a piece of cod, bream, sole, or another flaky white fish would be great with the onion melange too.
+I made this in the heart of salmon season, but a piece of cod, bream, sole, or another flaky white fish would be great with the onion melange too.

-- Four 5 ounce filets of salmon or another fish of your choice as mentioned above skin on or off depending on your preference
+- 20 oz (Four 5 ounce filets) salmon or another fish of your choice as mentioned above skin on or off depending on your preference

 - 1 tablespoon minced garlic